MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-multi-backend-content.md

 Use Azure Front Door if you require a WAF and public internet access.
 Use Traffic Manager if you don't need a WAF and DNS TTL is sufficient.
 When fronting your gateway instances with Azure Front Door (or any reverse proxy), ensure that gateway can't be bypassed.
 Make the gateway instances available only via private endpoint when using Azure Front Door and add validation of the `X_AZURE_FDID` HTTP header in your gateway implementation.

 Place per-region resources that are used in your custom gateway in per-region resource groups.
-This reduces the blast radius of a related regional outage affecting your ability to access the resource provider for your gateway resources in that region.
+Doing so reduces the blast radius of a related regional outage affecting your ability to access the resource provider for your gateway resources in that region.

 You can also consider fronting your gateway logic implementation with API Management itself, for the other benefits of API Management, such as TLS, authentication, health check, or round-robin load balancing.
 Doing so shifts common API concerns out of custom code in your gateway, leaving your gateway to specifically address Azure OpenAI instance and model deployment routing.